 Becca says

-This recipe is amazing, I would definitely recommend trying to let them cook before eating!!
+This recipe is amazing, I would definitely recommend trying to let them cool before eating!!
 I noted that you missed the pie spice in the instructions but wasn’t a problem for me.
 I didn’t change anything in this recipe but put in a little extra discard.
 They are amazing!!!

 Stephanie says